Mallone-Nogueira/libgdx-platform/README.md

 # libgdx-platform
-Game and automap generator made with Perlin Noise and libgdx
+Game with Perlin Noise and libgdx